BellowingMeadows/BellowingMeadows/README.md

 1. I would like people to listen to our music in order to gain new fans.
 2. I would like fans to know about upcoming tour dates so that they can buy tickets to gigs.
 3. I would like to contact fans directly via email updates so that we can inform them about new releases, tour dates or general band news.
-4. I would like booking agents or record labels who end up on our site to find contact details if they want inform us of any opportunities.
+4. I would like booking agents or record labels who end up on our site to find contact details if they want to inform us of any opportunities.
 5. I want potential fans to find our social links so that we can increase followers and engagement on our social platforms.
 6. I want anyone who visits the site to have a positive emotional response to the layout of the site and branding, in order to make a lasting impression that sets us apart from other new bands.